amazon-archives/ec2-spot-montecarlo-workshop/README.md

 The [Jupyter Notebook](http://jupyter.org/) allows you to create and share documents that contain live code, equations, visualizations and narrative text.

+1. Log into the Jupyter Notebook using the **Jupyter** URL output from the CloudFormation Template using the password you configured when building the stack.
+2. Click on the notebook named *monte-carlo-workshop.ipynb* and it should open in a new tab.
+3. Follow the instructions in the Notebook to complete Lab 2.
+If you're new to Jupyter, you press shift-enter, to proceed run code and/or proceed to the next section.
+When you're done with the Notebook, return here and we'll take the concepts we learned in this lab and build our own automated pipeline.

 <a name="lab3"></a>
 ### Lab 3 - Deploy an Automated Trading Strategy on EC2 Spot Fleet:

 #### Create the SQS Queue
 1. quick create an sqs standard queue
-2. record the SQS URL for later
+2. record the SQS Name and URL for later
-3. Edit IAM Policy on the EC2 instance - What do we want it to be
+3. Edit IAM Instance Policy on the EC2 instance.
+Add sqs:*
 #### Configure the Web Client
 4. Launch Web Site
 5. click configuration